neener/nys-prison-cli-app/NOTES.md

 2. welcome user to the nys prison directory

 3. list all prisons in nys
-	1. Adirondack Correctional Facility - Ray Brook, New York
+	1. Adirondack Correctional Facility
-	2. Albion Correctional Facility - Albion, New York
+	2. Albion Correctional Facility

 5. ask user to type the number of the prison that they want more info on

-6. list the prison's capacity, level of security, history
+6. list the prison's location, capacity, level of security, history

 7. type 'list' for more prison info or type 'exit' to leave